-- 26. The Event Organiser (or nominee specified in advance) must attend the Event. - 27.
-The Event Organiser (or nominee specified in advance) must take all reasonable steps to ensure that: - a.
-Nothing in the preparation for, or conduct of, the Event is likely to breach the law, this Policy or Procedure, or other relevant College regulations, policies and procedures; - b.
-The Chair of the Event (if appointed), is sufficiently competent and aware of freedom of speech and safeguarding issues to act as a presiding officer and manage the Event safely and sensitively; and - c.
-The Event does not unduly inhibit the access of others to the College's facilities. - 28.
-The Event Organiser and the Chair (if appointed) have a duty, so far as is reasonably practicable, to ensure that both the audience and the speaker act in accordance with the law and the relevant College regulations, policies and procedures during the Event. - 29.
-In case of conduct in breach of the law or College's regulations, policies and procedures, the Event Organiser or the Chair (if appointed) will give appropriate warnings and if the misconduct continues, the individual(s) will be excluded from the Event and/or curtail the Event.
+25. The event organiser (or nominee specified in advance) must attend the event.

-- 30. Within the law, the College will share information on Event related risks and issues, including proposed visiting speakers, with other relevant parties. - 31.
-Event Organisers must provide additional information on risk assessment and management if asked by an Event Panel or Freedom of Speech Panel. - 32.
-Event Organisers must pay any reasonable fee that the College may charge for the use of a room, facility and/or services. - 33.
-The Director of Facilities and Estates Services will normally be present at any Event or meeting at which there is considered to be a risk of disruption.
-S/he will normally act as the College's main point of contact for the Police where necessary. - 34.
-Where facilities are allocated at School or Departmental level or equivalent, Event Organisers must ensure that all activities in these locations follow a room booking process and offer Terms and Conditions to mirror those in this Policy.
+- 26. The event organiser (or nominee specified in advance) must take all reasonable steps to ensure that: - a.
+Nothing in the preparation for, or conduct of the event, is likely to breach the law, this policy or procedure, or other relevant College regulations, policies and procedures - b.
+The chair of the event (if appointed), is sufficiently competent and aware of freedom of speech and safeguarding issues to act as a presiding officer and manage the event safely and sensitively - c.
+The event does not unduly inhibit the access of others to the College's facilities. - 27.
+The event organiser and the chair (if appointed) have a duty, so far as is reasonably practicable, to ensure that both the audience and the speaker act in accordance with the law and the relevant College regulations, policies and procedures during the event. - 28.
+In case of conduct in breach of the law or the College's regulations, policies and procedures, the event organiser or the chair (if appointed) will give appropriate warnings and if the misconduct continues, the individual(s) will be excluded from the event and/or curtail the event. - 29.
+Within the law, the College will share information on event related risks and issues, including proposed visiting speakers, with other relevant parties. - 30.
+Event organisers must provide additional information on risk assessment and management if asked by an Event Panel or Freedom of Speech Panel. - 31.
+Event organisers must pay any reasonable fee that the College may charge for the use of a room, facility and/or services. - 32.
+The Director of Facilities and Estates Services will normally be present at any event or meeting at which there is considered to be a risk of disruption.
+They will normally act as the College's main point of contact for the Police, where necessary. - 33.
+Where facilities are allocated at school or faculty level or equivalent, event organisers must ensure that all activities in these locations follow a room booking process and offer Terms and Conditions to mirror those in this Policy.